 Stripping Back Your Full Self Can Go Too Far

 Though Marc Andreessen makes a compelling argument against being one’s full self at all times, it can surely be agreed that no workplace should require its employees to behave like inhuman robots.
-The Apple TV+ original series “Severance” explores this theme heavily, developing characters who literally transition their consciousness into workplace drones while on the clock.
+The Apple TV+ original series“Severance” explores this theme heavily, developing characters who transition their consciousness into workplace drones while on the clock.
 In the show, these characters achieve a seemingly perfect work/life balance.
-Of course, there comes a cost as they ultimately find themselves desperately searching for meaning and counting the seconds until they can escape from their endless workplace labyrinth.
+Of course, there comes a cost as they ultimately find themselves desperately searching for meaning and counting the seconds until they escape their endless workplace labyrinth.

 Perhaps there’s a way to meet in the middle and provide your workspace with a splash of personality amidst the sea of conformity by offering your “best self” in place of your full self.
-This would entail stripping back any elements of your behavior and presentation that are overtly unprofessional, and leaning on the things that make you stand out as an individual in a positive way.
-Depending on your field, your career may hinge on forming positive relationships with the people around you, which can only be achieved if you put your best foot forward by checking any controversial opinions, fringe politics or unsavory actions at the door.
+This would entail stripping back any elements of your overtly unprofessional behavior and presentation and leaning on the things that make you stand out as an individual in a positive way.
+Depending on your field, your career may hinge on forming positive relationships with the people around you, which can only be achieved if you put your best foot forward by checking any controversial opinions, fringe politics, or unsavory actions at the door.